Risk Warning: Your Capital is at Risk.

 AvaTrade is compensated through the Bid/Ask spread.
 The broker offers both fixed and variable spreads depending on the specific market being traded.

-Fixed spreads: These spreads don’t change, regardless of market conditions such as volatility or liquidity.
+- Fixed spreads: These spreads don’t change, regardless of market conditions like volatility or liquidity.

-Variable spreads: These spreads may fluctuate throughout the day according to factors such as underlying liquidity or market volatility.
+- Variable spreads: These spreads may fluctuate throughout the day in accordance with factors like liquidity or volatility.
 AvaTrade informs traders on its website of the minimum variable spreads as well as the average spreads over a recent timeframe.

-AvaTrade obtains the data for spreads from reputable third-party sources, which obtain the data directly from exchange feeds.
+AvaTrade obtains spreads data from reputable third-party sources, which in turn obtain the data from exchange feeds.

 |Instrument||Fixed Spread (Pips)|